-“In a president, character is everything,” writes Peggy Noonan, speechwriter for both Ronald Reagan and George H. W. Bush.
-She continued, “A president doesn't have to be brilliant. . . he doesn't have to be clever; you can hire clever. . .
+“In a president, character is everything,” writes Peggy Noonan, outstanding speechwriter for Ronald Reagan and George H. W. Bush.
+“A president doesn't have to be brilliant. . . he doesn't have to be clever; you can hire clever. . .
 You can hire pragmatic, and you can buy and bring in policy wonks.
 But you cannot buy courage and decency; you can't rent a strong moral sense.
 A president must bring those things with him.”

 · Tells the truth every time, not just when it's convenient.